psexton/MockObject/README.md

 Bug Reports And Contributions
 -----------------------------

-The code for this project is available on GitHub at https://github.com/psexton/MockObject.
+The code for this project [lives at GitHub](https://github.com/psexton/MockObject).

-To file a bug report or feature request, go to https://github.com/psexton/MockObject/issues/new.
+To file a bug report or feature request, [create an issue there](https://github.com/psexton/MockObject/issues/new).

 Licensing
 ---------